 Know Before You Go

 Most GPS will get you directly to the site with the address provided.
 There are clear signs on Route 28 directing you to the site.
-There is ample parking, and some picnic tables.
+There is ample parking and some picnic tables.
 A visit in the rain is the best, as no one else will be there, but you'll be able to see how the water drains over the rock overhangs and down into the small gorge.
+Be cautious when driving on Park Rd, which is where the Petroglyph is located.
+It is a narrow winding road and some drive on it very fast.
+The site is right before several homes, so please be respectful of their privacy.
+There is a photo-worthy church on the road (Trinity Methodist Episcopal church).